MickeLarsson/Graphite-PowerShell-Functions/README.md

 4. Click *Install Service*
 5. Make sure the service is started and it is set to Automatic
-6. Check your Graphite server and make sure the metrics are coming in
+6. Check your ~~Graphite~~ StatsD server and make sure the metrics are coming in

 The below configurations will show how to run either `Start-StatsToGraphite` or `Start-SQLStatsToGraphite` as a service.
 If you want to run both on the same server, you will need to create two seperate services, one for each script.